A Day in the Life: Sixth Form

 At 10:40 there is either assembly (whole school or house), Chapel or tutor.
 On a Wednesday I have tutor.
 Tutor is time available for you to eat cake, talk, do work or ask for help.
 At the moment, being in year 12, it is helpful to also discuss opportunities for when we finish school.
 Being in a tutor with year 9’s to year 13’s helps integrate years; it also allows younger years to ask older years for advice.
 After tutor we have a 20 minute break.
 Lesson then restart at 11:20.

 My Wednesday afternoon is a lesson of Biology with Dr Wharam followed by a lesson of Chemistry with Mrs Hillman.
-At the moment my biology lessons with Dr Wharam consist of dissections of plants; my favourite one so far has been when the class dissected a celery.
-With Mrs Hillman we are studying the factors that affects the rate of reaction.
+At the moment my biology lessons with Dr Wharam consist of dissections of plants; my favourite one so far has been when the class dissected a celery stalk.
+With Mrs Hillman we are studying the factors that affect the rate of reaction.
 It is a good and interesting way to finish off a pleasant day at school.

 At 4:10 the bell rings for the end of the day.
 After school there is always an activity to keep you occupied no matter what your interests are.
-Extracurricular activities vary from sports practices, subject clinics or drama and music rehearsals.
+Extra-curricular activities vary from sports practices to subject clinics or drama and music rehearsals.
 After a bus journey home, a night of work usually follows and the next day begins with the same walk down from the turning circle.